Tjarliman/RAP-Part-1/README.md

-# Restful ABAP Programming Model Concept-Part-1
+# Restful ABAP Programming Model-Part-1

 This document intended for internal discussion to understand the concept and start hands-on into the RAP.
 In this part 1, we will see how to implement the concept to build an application.